 Foods that contain quickly digested carbohydrates and may cause a spike in your blood sugar include:

 - French fries

 - White rice

 Serving sizes of each food group.
-You should eat six servings each day of grains, beans, and starchy vegetables.
+You should eat no more than six servings each day of grains, beans, and starchy vegetables.
 Examples of a single serving include:

 - A slice of whole-grain bread or an English muffin